Our Guide to Namibia

 Average time to visit

 If you're visiting Sossusvlei, the best thing to do is avoid the summer, which is extremely hot.
 Therefore, the best time to visit southern Namibia is in winter (May and September) but bear in mind that the desert regions can be bitterly cold at this time of year.
 The climate of the southern coast is hospitable from February to May, but quite cool and misty year-round, and particularly windy in August.

-Call us on to start planning your holiday to Little Kulala or take a look at our itineraries to Sossusvlei
+To start planning your holiday to Little Kulala

 Set amongst ancient camel thorn trees on the dry Auab riverbed, Little Kulala offers just eleven climate controlled thatched villas, charming hospitality and very close proximity to Sossusvlei and the towering red sand dunes of the Namib Desert.